 Lars Dietrich, who teaches the undergraduate microbiology course in the teaching lab is excited about the new space.
 “For many of our biology undergraduate students, this is where they will have done most, if not all of their experimental work—real hands-on science—while at Columbia.
 It’s wonderful to have this space, which was designed to have an open feel and which will facilitate an interactive environment.
 I cannot wait to teach my first class there next Spring.”

-Lili Yamasaki conducted her Intensive Laboratory in Biotechnology in the newly renovated lab in Summer 2021, but given COVID-related restrictions, the next three courses will be taught in Spring 2022.
+The first three courses will be taught in the newly renovated teaching lab in Spring 2022.
 Until then, the black benches will remain pristine, shining in the light streaming into the lab from the windows overlooking Teacher’s College on 120th St.